neogeno/shango-lightning-wallet/README.md

 [7.
 I am still dubious.
 This is a scam to get my testnet coins and publicly available email address.
 Everybody is out to get me!](#7)

 #### 1.
 #### I'm scared of using cloud services for financial transactions.
 Cloud Servers are insecure.
-I FEAR change!!!!
+(I FEAR change!!!! )

-Let us first discuss the long-standing myth and false notion that using cloud services is 'insecure'.
-Shango is backed by cloud infrastructure from Amazon Web Services (AWS) - the biggest and most reliable cloud partner on the planet trusted by Fortune 500 companies.
-According to these links here https://aws.amazon.com/compliance/iso-27001-faqs/ and https://aws.amazon.com/about-aws/whats-new/2018/03/aws-fargate-supports-container-workloads-regulated-by-iso-pci-soc-and-hipaa/ it looks like they have invested a lot into security.
+There is a myth that using cloud services is 'insecure'.
+Shango is built on AWS which according to  https://aws.amazon.com/compliance/iso-27001-faqs/ and https://aws.amazon.com/about-aws/whats-new/2018/03/aws-fargate-supports-container-workloads-regulated-by-iso-pci-soc-and-hipaa/ have invested a lot into security.

-As you can see, they are a ISO 9001, 27001, PCI DSS2, SOC 1, SOC 2, and SOC 3 HIPAA certified data centre for your node authorised to handle the most sensitive data including healthcare and financial information.
-These are industrial strength facilities with fire suppression, tight physical security, multi site redundancies and backups and monitored 24x7 by a dedicated team.
-Do you actually think your own server or phone you leave lying around is just as safe?
+AWS has numerous certifications authorising it to handle the most sensitive data including healthcare and financial information of Fortune 500 companies.
+These are industrial strength facilities with fire suppression, tight physical security, multi site redundancies and monitored 24x7 by a dedicated team.
+Do you actually think your own server or phone is just as safe?

 This is in contrast to the false sense of security you get with your privately managed server at home or phone based wallet where you can lose power and data anytime, and has WIFI access to make it easily accessible by hackers outside your door and where any other software installed could be compromising your machine/device already without you knowing.
 Granted if you are a security expert you can do a lot to prevent casual hacks but not all of us can or want to do this.

-I don't know about you but I personally don't have the time or resources to build industrial strength security into my own private Raspberry Pi node and if my money was truly at stake  I would much rather be trusting a professional service than myself any day.
-Not that AWS is unhackable, but the chances are far less and at the end of the day, if they get hacked you will be in the same boat as giants like Verizon, Netflix, Comcast etc and you have a much better case suing them for damages than trying to get back your funds you lost from your Windows PC because you forgot to change your password regularly.
+Not that AWS is unhackable, but the chances are far less.
+At the end of the day, if they get hacked you will be in the same boat as giants like Verizon, Netflix, Comcast etc and you have a much better case suing them for damages than trying to get back your funds you lost from your Windows PC.
 So the question is, which newspaper headline would you rather read: ```Amazon servers hacked with $XX Millions in losses``` or  ```Guy loses his life savings in Bitcoin stored on his PC``` ??

 #### 2.
 ####  If Shango is running all the nodes, doesn't that mean you can see all my private keys / access macaroons and get all my funds when you want?
 What security measures are in place when I use Shango Cloud Nodes?

-Chill.
-Before you run around screaming 'Custodial Wallet!
-Bad!
-Bad!
-Bad!', hear me out.
+Shango is not a custodial wallet, because even if the data is in the cloud, nobody can see your private keys except you.

-Shango is built around portable, stateless docker containers managed by the ECS FARGATE service from AWS.
-This means that :

-- Nobody, not even myself has access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
+- Shango is built with stateless docker containers managed by the ECS FARGATE service from AWS.
+Nobody outside of AWS, has access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
 You can see your IP change almost every time you run Shango.

 - Once the node shuts down, there is no storage so all the data is lost forever so there is no trace of your private information

 - All the LND folders are **encrypted** with a passphrase set by YOU.
 That means that even if someone did get access to the files, they would be unable to read them without your passphrase.

 - Using docker, each node is isolated from the others, has no external SSH access and runs nothing except the LND open source software.
-(Docker source files will be included in the source files)
+(Docker source files made open source too)

 - All the data is backed up on your device.
 Since there is no persistent storage on Fargate containers, Shango makes it easy to export your entire node as a portable docker (https://www.docker.com/what-docker) container that you can take to your own Home PC, another host like Digital Ocean etc whenever you want.
 So even if the Shango services shuts down you still have your node in tact.
 The original **base** docker images for LND were around 1GB but with a bit of tweaking we got it down to 13MB compressed which is the size of most high def photos you may already have on your phone.
 You can easily back this up and keep it somewhere safe and launch a Linux based LND node with your state from exactly where you left off from anywhere you like.